Confused about food labels and the Nutrition Facts Panel on packaged foods? Get your questions answered here.

 What if I need more, or less, than 2,000 calories per day?

 Look at the calories per serving to get an idea of how the food fits into your needs for the day.
-Per serving, the healthiest foods are low in calories but rich in nutrients.
+Per serving, the healthiest foods are low to moderate in calories but rich in nutrients.

 For example, if you’re on a 1,600-calorie diet, a food with 400 calories per serving would take up 25% of your daily calories.
 It may not be worth it.
 But if you’re an athlete trying to eat 3,000 calories a day, it might be a fine choice.

 Is the calcium in fortified foods just as good as natural sources like dairy?

-U.S. Dietary Guidelines recommend 3 servings a day of low-fat or nonfat dairy because dairy is packed with many nutrients, not just calcium.
+U.S. Dietary Guidelines recommend roughly 3 servings a day (depending on age) of low-fat or nonfat dairy because dairy is packed with many nutrients, not just calcium.
 Dairy also has protein, potassium, and vitamin B12.
 Milk has vitamin D, too.
 Calcium-fortified foods may not have those other nutrients.

 Ideally, you should get calcium from foods that have it naturally.
 When that is not possible, calcium-fortified foods can help you get there.
 If you still have trouble meeting your calcium needs, ask your doctor about calcium supplements.